imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   </video>
 </div>

 As you can probably imagine, RL doesn't like those local minima and easily gets stuck in them.
-Matter of fact, PPO, DreamerV3 and TD-MPC2 all can't solve this seemingly simple task.
-[3]
+Matter of fact, PPO, DreamerV3 and TD-MPC2 all can't solve this seemingly simple task [3].
+This isn't actually the worst.
+The landscape above is the converged one on an offline dataset.
+If you run RL online, then the critic changes over time and that in turn changes the policy objective.
+What's even worse is that we have to train the critic with zeroth-order gradient methods which are super inefficient.

 <details>
   It might be possible to engineer a better reward to solve the task, but that is a seperate bucket of issues. <a href="/https://github.com/haosulab/ManiSkill/blob/main/mani_skill/envs/tasks/tabletop/push_t.py">Maniskill3 tried that with some success.</a>.
 While possible, I want you to ponder the question, is this really the right toolbox for this task?